Like any heating system, there may be times when your underfloor heating (UFH) does not seem to be working as it should.

 Rather than a rise in pressure, you may find that the system is losing pressure.
 There are a few ways that you can identify what is causing this:

 - Check over the system for any leaks on pipework, manifolds and cylinder.
 This includes a quick look over the pressure relief valve, automatic air vent and expansion vessel.

 - Re-pressurise the system (refer to manual for more information on pressure testing underfloor heating) and isolate all manifolds.
 Check which side on the manifold drops in pressure.
 This will help you to identify where the leak is.

 - Check the temperature/pressure relief vale is not letting by to waste.

 - Check that the expansion vessel on boiler side is not letting by.

 - Check that the boiler blow off valve is not letting by.

 All of the above should be carried out by a qualified plumber.

-If you are trouble-shooting a Nu-Heat UFH system, you can always call our Technical Team on 01404 540650.
+If you are troubleshooting a Nu-Heat UFH system, or you are still encountering underfloor heating problems after reading this guide, then you can always call our knowledgeable Technical Team on 01404 540650.